In some installation, it is recommended to use a combination of both antenna types.

 In the example bellow, we can see that the omnidirectional antennas are used in the smaller spaces with a typical grid of 15×15 meters.
 On the other hand, the more open corridor with 25 meters distance between the anchors would be impossible to cover with omnidirectional antennas.
 Here, the directional antennas are used to cover the longer distance.

 In some cases, both omnidirectional and directional antennas can be used to cover the same area.
 However, there are several scenarios where the directional antenna has several advantages over omnidirectional.
-Below are a few examples.
+Below are some examples.

-The above figure shows two possible directional antenna deployments.
+The above figures show two possible directional antenna deployments.

 Figure b) represents deployment without overlapping of location cells.
 Anchors are physically placed next to each other.
-This type of deployment leads to a smaller total amount of anchors needed to cover area (compared to deployment with anchor OmniLight), but a small instability of the tag position may occur at the border between the location cells.
+This type of deployment leads to a smaller total amount of anchors needed to cover area (compared to deployment with Anchor Omni), but a small instability of the tag position may occur at the border between the location cells.

 Figure c) represents deployment where location cells overlap.
-Anchors in the middle are phycically placed to face each other.
+Anchors in the middle are physically placed to face each other.
 Due to overlapping cells the tag position should be more stable when the tag moves from one cell to another.
-To ensure correct synchronization the anchors facing each other in the midle should be in the different heights → it avoids sheiding effect.
+To ensure correct synchronization the anchors facing each other in the middle should be in the different heights → it avoids shielding effect.

 On this page: